 Bose may have brand recognition, but there is no reason for us to recommend QuietComfort35 II over the Sony WH-1000X M2.
 It’s a very rare thing for us to say, but Sony’s latest headphones are really good.

 In our tests, the WH-1000X M2 not only offers impressive active noise reduction but offers the best sound quality for ANC wireless headsets.
-They are comfortable, have a decent battery life, offer an incredibly well-described application, fantastic sound for a Bluetooth headset, and cost $ 50 less than their main competitor.
+They are comfortable, have a decent battery life, offer an incredibly well-described application, fantastic sound for a Bluetooth headset.

 Although touch controls and active noise cancellation are sufficient, the application is what sets it apart from these headphones.
 With, you can adapt the sound of WH-1000X M2 as you please.
 You can adjust the bass, sound your music as if you were in a concert hall and adjust a more granular equalizer.